koenwellens/polymer-tutorial-game/README.md

 # \<polymor-tutorial-game\>

-A game to teach people how to use Polyme
+A game to teach people how to use Polymer

 ## Install the Polymer-CLI